 The Law School offers the dual-degree programs in conjunction with certain University of Connecticut graduate schools.
-Students are encouraged to review the content in this section and to contact their Student Services Advisor or the specific programs Faculty Advisor for further information on the program.
+Students are encouraged to review the content in this section and to contact their Student Affairs Advisor or the specific programs Faculty Advisor for further information on the program.

 The JD/MBA dual degree program is designed for students whose career goals include domestic or international business, management, international finance, or public service, as well as such specialized areas of tax accounting, investment management, corporate organization or the legal aspects of marketing.
 Read more on the JD / MBA Dual Degree Program »